TV Tribuna (Vitória): History

 On June 4, 2024, exactly one year after SBT's decision not to renew the affiliation contract with TV Tribuna, the São Paulo broadcaster aired on SBT Brasil, the network's main news program and shown nationally, a series of accusations against Grupo João Santos, owner of TV Tribuna Vitória and Recife, on charges of corruption and money laundering.
 According to Silvio Santos' channel management, more investigative reports about the company should be aired.

-After months of legal imbroglio, SBT and Grupo João Santos reached an agreement and on December 8, 2024, the station announced that it would affiliate with Band, following the example of its branch in Recife, freeing SBT to affiliate with Rede SIM, which would occupy TV Capixaba signal through a joint venture agreement with Grupo Sá Cavalcante, with change coming into effect from January 1, 2025.
+After months of legal imbroglio, SBT and Grupo João Santos reached an agreement and on December 8, 2024, the station announced that it would affiliate with Band, following the example of the homonym from Pernambuco, freeing SBT to affiliate with Rede SIM, which would occupy TV Capixaba signal through a joint venture agreement with Grupo Sá Cavalcante, with change coming into effect from January 1, 2025.
 The information was confirmed the following day (9) after a meeting between the three parties, and it was also informed that TV Tribuna had dropped the case against SBT.
 The station ceased its SBT broadcasts on December 31, 2024, during Vira Brasil 2025.

 In the first minutes of 2025, the station aired part of the new year fireworks in Vitória and Vila Velha, announcing its affiliation with Band, and joining the network during Virada na Band.
 Local programming suffered schedule changes, such as Tribuna Notícias, whose first edition now started at 12pm and its second edition at 6:50pm.
 Tribuna Manhã at 8:15am, Brasil Urgente ES at 5:30pm and Minuto TN bulletins during breaks also made their premieres.

 Between January 1 and 5, the station only aired the two editions of Tribuna Notícias, Minuto TN and independent productions as local programming, premiering its new line-up on January 6, with Tribuna Manhã and Brasil Urgente ES, increasing its local programming as announced.
 Brasil Urgente ES was previously shown by former affiliate TV Capixaba (now TV SIM).